 The addition of vitamin C is optional, but many beekeepers believe it encourages the bees to consume the pollen substitute.
-The mix can be put in an open feeder (such as a birdfeeder) in early spring when the bees are flying but not much is in bloom.
+The mix can be put in an open feeder (such as a bird feeder) in early spring when the bees are flying but the flowers are not yet in bloom.

 Dry pollen substitute

-- 1 teaspoon vitamin C (for every 6 cups of mixture)
+1 teaspoon of vitamin C (for every 6 cups of mixture)